IntroToCompBioLSU/week2/week2.md

 	- By default, uses the bash shell (interpreter)
 	- The command prompt
 	- Tab completion
+	- double tap tab will list all files with that beginning
 	- Scrolling through history
 - [ ] Commands related to navigating the filesystem
+	- 'touch filename.txt' will create file
 	- `pwd` - print working directory - or - "where am I?"
 	- `ls` - list directory contents
-		- ll - long list
+		- 'ls -l' - long list
 			- Everything has three types of permissions
 				- Read
 				- Write